RockitBootcamp/Student-Resources/JavaScript/12 Loops/README.md

 }
 ```

 The above loop initialized the value of `i` to 0.
-The loop will iterate (loop) as long as `i` is smaller than 10.
-Also `i` will increase by `1` (`i++`) with each iteration of the loop.
+The loop will iterate as long as `i` is smaller than 10.
+Then `i` will increase by `1` (`i++`) with each iteration of the loop.

 Each type of loop has a purpose.
-For-Loops are generally good for looping to an exact number.
+For-Loops are generally good for looping to an exact number (as determined by the middle expression).
 Since arrays have a finite number of values they hold, the for-loop has traditionally been used to loop through the values of an array.
 Let's see an example:

 ```js